terrapower/armi/doc/user/inputs/settings.rst

 These settings come with a few caveats:

     1. The ``beta`` setting supports two different meanings depending on the type that is provided.
-If a float is given, then this setting is interpreted as the effective delayed neutron fraction for the system and is applied to the Core's ``beta`` parameter.
-If a list of floats is provided, then this setting is interpreted as the group-wise (precursor family) delayed neutron fractions (useful for reactor kinetics simulations).
-In this case, the values will be stored on the Core's ``betaComponents`` parameter.
+If a single value is given, then this setting is interpreted as the effective delayed neutron fraction for the system.
+If a list of values is provided, then this setting is interpreted as the group-wise (precursor family) delayed neutron fractions (useful for reactor kinetics simulations).

-    2. The ``decayConstants`` setting is used to define the precursor decay constants for each group (family).
-When set, it must be provided with a corresponding ``beta`` parameter that has the same number of groups.
+    2. The ``decayConstants`` setting is used to define the precursor decay constants for each group.
+When set, it must be provided with a corresponding ``beta`` setting that has the same number of groups.
 For example, if six-group delayed neutron fractions are provided, the decay constants must also be provided in the same six-group structure.

-This setting is applied to Core's ``betaDecayConstants`` parameter.
-If instead ``beta`` is interpreted as the effective delayed neutron fraction, the ``betaDecayConstants`` parameter will not be set.
+    3. If ``beta`` is interpreted as the effective delayed neutron fraction for the system, then the ``decayConstants`` setting will not be utilized.

-    3. If both the group-wise ``beta`` and ``decayConstants`` are consistent, then the effective delayed neutron fraction for the system is calculated as the summation of the group-wise delayed neutron fractions and also stored on the Core's ``beta`` parameter.
+    4. If both the group-wise ``beta`` and ``decayConstants`` are provided and their number of groups are consistent, then the effective delayed neutron fraction for the system is calculated as the summation of the group-wise delayed neutron fractions.